 This is the number of persons that a manager or supervisor can adequately supervise.
 The span of management determines the number of hierarchical levels in the organization, which, in turn, is a measure of the length of that organization’s lines of communication.

 The General Manager directly supervises the Manager, Sales; Manager, Purchasing, Managing, Distribution; Manager, Accounting; Manager, Personnel and Manager, Marketing.

-The implication of a limited span of management is that as the organization increases in size, additional authority levels must be created.
+A limited span of management implies that as the organization increases in size, additional authority levels must be created.
 This result has implications for effective communication in the organization.
 In practice, therefore, the manager must strike a balance between the needs to limit the span of management and to ensure adequate communication in the organization.

 The level of authority in an organization is patterned along two basic dimensions: